chenjianjx/sep4j/README.md

 ## sep4j
-Simple Excel Processing for Java
+Simple Spreadsheet Processing for Java
 ---

 ### Integrate the library to your project